jasb3110/Radiocarbon-reservoir/README.md

 |:----------------------------------------------------------------------:|
 | *Figure 3.
 Latitudinal distribution* $\Delta R$ *, inferred for GAM, off Peru to Chile the last 12 Kyr BP*|

 Then, I plotted $\Delta R$ GAM, regarding calibrated age and latitude according to GAM [(fig. 3)](#latitudinal-distGribution-of-mra-off-peru-to-chile).
-In this picture, I can see a sharp latitudinal pattern in this picture, which could mean gradient zone: 17 to 27°S. My second assumption is frontier is 22°S which mark off two zones: first (0 to 22°S) and second (22 to 50°S). the limit between the two zones could be due to oceanography and/or atmosphere change during the last 12 Kyr BP.
+In this picture, I can see a sharp latitudinal pattern which could mean gradient zone: 17 to 27°S. My second assumption is frontier is 22°S which mark off two zones: first (0 to 22°S) and second (22 to 50°S). the limit between the two zones could be due to oceanography and/or atmosphere change during the last 12 Kyr BP.

 ### Local MRA estimated under Marine20